Explore our website to learn the most up-to-date information available on a selection of outdoor sculptures in Philadelphia…

 A catalogue that accompanied a major exhibition at the Pennsylvania Academy of the Fine Arts, this publication illustrates how artists and community organizations can work together to plan new works of public art for urban neighborhoods.
 A variety of proposals incorporate public art into ongoing community development, urban greening, public amenities, and other revitalization initiatives.
 Included are essays by Penny Balkin Bach, Ellen Dissanayake, Thomas Hine, and Lucy Lippard; site photography by James B. Abbott; sixteen detailed proposal descriptions; and a comprehensive bibliography.

 Penny Balkin Bach

-Out of print but available online.
+Out of print.
 First edition available at libraries.